Decision blocks · Psychological support

 Is being unable to decide a sign of weakness?

 No, often the opposite.
 People who get stuck at decisions are frequently especially conscientious, thorough and reflective.
-Their system takes the weight seriously.
+Your system takes the weight seriously.
 The problem is not too little competence, but that the tension blocks access to your decision-making capacity.

 What is the difference between careful deliberation and a block?